FugLong/Nano33_PC_Head_Tracker/readme.md

 First thing's first, you need an arduino with an LSM9DS1 and a usb cord.
 I know this works on the Nano 33 BLE, and sense versions at least.
 If you have other hardware and are code savvy then you should have no problem porting this to other IMUs/Ardys.
 If that's the case just grab the head tracker from the examples folder and ignore everything else.

-Otherwise, you will need to start by grabbing some links from the link section.
+Otherwise, you will need to start by grabbing some links from the link section or down below.
   - Opentrack software
     - Head to the releases page [here](https://github.com/opentrack/opentrack/releases) and download the latest installer/executable for your OS.
     - This is an open source PC program that widely supports head tracking in virtually any game.
 We won't need this until we're done flashing our board.
-  - Arduino Editor
+  - Arduino Editor or VS Code
-    - Go to the arduino software page [here](https://www.arduino.cc/en/software) and download the latest version for your OS.
+    - Go to the arduino software page [here](https://www.arduino.cc/en/software) or the VS code download page [here](https://code.visualstudio.com/download) and download the latest version for your OS.
     - This is what we'll use to install this library, its dependencies, and flash our calibration programs and head tracking code to our arduino.
   - This repo
-    - Download this repo as a zip, we will be installing it as a library inside of arduino editor.
+    - If using Arduino editor, download this repo as a zip, we will be installing it as a library.
+    - If you want to use VS code, clone this repo with git and open in vscode.

 These things aren't prerequisites but are worth having:
   - Velcro Tape